There are many, many options when it comes to finding resources to help you figure…

 What Does this mean for the Average Middle-Income Investor

-It means a whole lot of money.
+It means a whole lot of money when using mutual funds for college savings.
 The total hidden fees for an investor with a small $10,000 investment and a 7% compounded growth over 30 years would actually spend about $200,000 in hidden fees.

 Barron’s reported on a 2013 study revealing that trading fees alone in small-cap stocks can add another 3.17% per year to the total cost.